AirHelp/treasury/README.md

 ### S3 store configuration

-In order to use S3 as a store, export environment variable: treasury S3 bucket:
+In order to use S3 as a store, set TREASURY_S3 environment variable with S3 bucket name.

 For example: